Project Standards

 Farama Branding

 • Have a logo in the same style as the other projects.
-A nice logo is a small feature that makes projects more memorable and makes the whole space a little more inviting to interested new students.
+A nice logo is a small feature that makes projects more memorable and makes the whole space a little more inviting to interested new users.
 Since we list all the logos together, we try to make sure they match.

 • Include the standard Farama code of conduct.
 We believe that all members of our community should be respected.
 Additionally, listing a code of conduct under our projects is a requirement for some open source donations.